ghwinter/axiom/docs/en-us/foundations.md

 # axiom Compositional Systems Theory Foundations: Definitions → Axioms → Theorems → Mathematics → axiom

+> **One-sentence positioning**: **axiom is a compile-time type algebra — it uses the axioms of
+> compositional systems theory to construct correct system topology (shape), uses the zero-cost
+> conservation law to guarantee shape does not charge the physical layer, and uses typed-hole
+> substitution to achieve runtime content replacement under closed static interfaces.**
+>
 > **Nature**: axiom's **formal foundational specification**.
 It unifies the axioms,
 > definitions, and mathematical expressions of the modern theory family known as
 > "compositional systems theory" (open systems/operads, session types/π-calculus,